nhshackday/nhshackday.github.io/tools/organiser-notes/index.md

 #### Layout

+Needs a place where everyone can see a projector for pitches/presentations.

-TODO Everywhere in Cam was "auditorium", want freeform movable tables and chairs
+Also need freeform movable tables and chairs for hacktivity.

 #### Catering

 Some venues of a more conference-y nature will require you to use in-house catering.
 This generally makes things easier, but also tends to be fairly pricey.
 It's also worth ensuring that they're around for both days of the weekend.

+If catering isn't contractually constrained, the MVP for hackday catering is ordering from a local M&S or similar.

 #### WiFi